-An MIT research has shown that a great employee experience predicts twice the innovation and 25 percent greater profitability in companies.
-Therefore, companies looking to benefit from improved bottom-line results need to prioritize the employee experience.
+An MIT research has shown that enhancing employee experience predicts twice the innovation and 25 percent greater profitability in companies.
+Therefore, companies looking to benefit from improved bottom-line results need to prioritize on enhancing employee experience.

 Tying Total Rewards to the Employee Experience

 An attractive total rewards package offers companies a competitive advantage and plays a crucial role in influencing people’s decisions to join and remain with a company.
-In creating a positive employee experience, companies can offer a well-designed total rewards package, often comprising monetary and non-monetary rewards, to meet employees’ needs and expectations.
+To improve employee experience, companies can offer a well-designed total rewards package, often comprising monetary and non-monetary rewards, to meet employees’ needs and expectations.

 In addition, the onboarding phase is another critical touchpoint in the employee experience.
 When candidates accept an offer of employment and join the company, they go through an onboarding phase.
 Based on my experience as an HR professional, “onboarding is a make-or-break period for a new hire.”
 HR professionals need to guide new hires through everything they need to know, including their compensation, benefits, and other non-monetary rewards, to create a positive experience.

 Typically, monetary rewards constitute any form of monetary payment offered by a company in exchange for an employee’s contributions, expertise, and time.
 With monetary rewards, employees can calculate their financial value and weigh them against those offered by other companies.
 Some key components of monetary rewards include: